 Also, Why Is That Clothing Rod There?

 See below, for another head-scratching decision that the builders made in this closet.
 How are you supposed to hang clothes on a clothing rod set in front of cubbies?
 Was this a hilarious piece of closet installation art?
-Or, was it just that none of the people who got paid for drawing up this amusingly bad closet design and installing it, gave a thought about how they use their own closets in their own homes?
+Or, was it just that the people who got paid for drawing up this amusingly bad closet design and installing it, gave absolutely no thought about how they use their OWN closets?

 Long Hanging Space for a Gajillion Dresses, or Several Surfboards